 Donorbox is free for organizations that raise less than $1,000/month.
 However, payment processing with Stripe and PayPal will incur a charge.
 PayPal payments incur 2.2% + 30 cents per transaction, and Stripe payments incur 2.9% + 30 cents per transaction.
 Donorbox costs $45/month for organizations that raise between $1,000 - $3,000 per month, and $150/month for organizations that raise up to $10,000/month.

 For NPOs, using an industry-specific solution to account for donors and donations, fundraising operations, gifts, membership and other sources of funding is crucial to staying organized.
-It also lets you keep track on any and all personnel involved with your organization, whether it be members, volunteers, donors, or your own employees.
+It also lets you keep track of any and all personnel involved with your organization, whether it be members, volunteers, donors, or your own employees.

 Fundraising software tracks the acquisition of donor contributions, manages donor relationships, and can be used for facilitating related communication and data management tasks.
+The goal is to maximize outreach through online marketing trends or in-person charitable events to increase funding as much as possible with minimal expenses.

-Donors will need to be tracked in a database to analyze which campaigns they give to, manage communications between them and the organization, and provide the appropriate tax forms to them at year end.
+Donor profiles will need to be tracked in a database to analyze which campaigns they give to, manage communications between them and the organization, and provide the appropriate tax forms to them at year end.

 Member databases act as a way to grow your membership programs.
 Similar to how memberships are managed in a professional association, membership databases provide constituent relationship management and track member information, communication efforts with members, help keep members engaged, and give members access to their account.
 Fees can be managed in a straight-forward manner and members can sign up for in-demand volunteer spots or help organize fundraising campaigns.